Arwa al-Sulayhi: 1084–1097/8: regency for Abd al-Mustansir and marriage to Saba' ibn Ahmad

 Whatever the exact nature of her hujjah-ship was, Arwa now ruled Yemen as regent for her son Abd al-Mustansir, with Lamak in charge of administering the da'wah.
 She also empowered Saba', who held the title amir al-ajall, to oversee the security of the Sulayhid state.
 She also put him in charge of her sons' education.

 Saba' was unsuccessful in his new task as a military leader and his army was defeated in 1086 by a Najahid-Zaydi coalition.
 Not long after this defeat, Arwa's stepfather, 'Amir ibn Sulayman al-Zawahi, rose in revolt against Saba'.
-The sources are silent about the causes for this conflict but it was probably over control of the Sulayhid state - as a woman, Arwa was seen as unfit to rule.
+The sources are silent about the causes for this conflict but it was probably over control of the Sulayhid state – as a woman, Arwa was seen as unfit to rule.

 Arwa sent a letter to al-Mustansir explaining the precarious situation in Yemen.
 Her letter has not survived, but the sijill al-Mustansir sent in reply has.
-In it - the only one of his 66 sijills to be directed to the general public - he admonished the people to obey Arwa's authority, because he had only given her authority once he was sure of her wisdom and piety, and to disobey her was to disobey the imam himself.
+In it – the only one of his 66 sijills to be directed to the general public – he admonished the people to obey Arwa's authority, because he had only given her authority once he was sure of her wisdom and piety, and to disobey her was to disobey the imam himself.
 Soon afterwards, the civil war ended and Saba' and 'Amir were reconciled.

 Around 1090, Abd al-Mustansir died suddenly.
 According to Samer Traboulsi, Arwa's younger son Muhammad had already died a short while earlier, leaving Arwa as the sole ruler.
 According to Taef El-Azhari, on the other hand, Muhammad inherited his brother's nominal throne.
 In any case, Saba' started to demand his right to be king at this point and proposed marriage to Arwa.

 According to some chronicles, Saba's proposal led to a military standoff with Arwa as she refused his proposal.
 El-Azhari considers this "highly improbable" but describes how it reflects her power.
 The supposed confrontation happened when Saba' quickly headed to Dhu Jibla with his army, only to be refused entry to the palace when he arrived.
-He waited outside for a while but eventually realized that Arwa was not going to let him marry her, so he ended up returning to his own fortress in embarrassment.
+He waited outside for a while but eventually realised that Arwa was not going to let him marry her, so he ended up returning to his own fortress in embarrassment.